aptech/docs/docs/CR-getmatrix4D.rst

 Remarks
 -------

-getmatrix4D returns the contiguous matrix that begins at the [i1,i2,1,1] position in array a and ends at the [i1, i2,K,L] position.
+:func:`getmatrix4D` returns the contiguous matrix that begins at the :math:`[i1,i2,1,1]` position in array *a* and ends at the :math:`[i1, i2,K,L]` position.

-A call to getmatrix4D is faster than using the more general getmatrix function to get a matrix from a 4-dimensional array, especially when i1 and i2 are the counters from nested for loops.
+A call to :func:`getmatrix4D` is faster than using the more general :func:`getmatrix` function to get a matrix from a 4-dimensional array, especially when *i1* and *i2* are the counters from nested :func:`for` loops.

 Examples